Usufruct in Thailand

 The right of usufruct may be created for a period of time or for the life of a person or persons.
 The right of usufruct can't be established for a period exceeding the life of a natural person or persons (it can also not be created for the life of an unborn child).
 When the right of usufruct is granted to a juristic person the period can't exceed a period of 30 years.
 When the right of usufruct is created for a period of time the usufruct will also depend on the life of the person granted the right of usufruct as the law states that in any case the usufuct comes to an end on the death of the usufructuary.
 The right of usufruct distinguishes itself in this matter from for example the right of superficies .

 Right of management of the property

-The usufructuary is allowed to manage the property and has in this matter the similar rights as the owner of a property, which includes the right to rent out the property without the consent of the bare owner.
+The usufructuary is allowed to manage the property and has in this matter the similar rights as the owner of a property, it includes the right to rent out the property without the consent of the bare owner.
 The bare owner is the Thai national who owns the property but does not have the right to use and derive profit from the property, this right is held by the person (foreigner) who holds the right of usufruct.
-It includes for Thai nationals the right to register the contract for hire exceeding 3 years with the land department, but in case of a foreign national the land offices in Thailand will refuse the registration of the contract for hire on the land title deed, as foreigners are not allowed to own or manage land in Thailand.
+It includes for Thai nationals the right to register the contract for hire exceeding 3 years with the land department, but in case of a foreign national the land offices in Thailand will refuse the registration of the contract for hire on the land title deed (they only accept the Thai land owner as the landlord or lessor of the property, as foreigners are not allowed to own nor manage land in Thailand).
 In practice foreigners having a usufruct can rent out the property under usufruct for periods not exceeding 3 years at the time (unless they would be able to register the contract for hire exceeding 3 years with the local land office).
-When a property under usufruct is rented out by the usufructuary the hire of property is not automatically terminated together with the end of the usufruct (Scj.
+When a property under usufruct is rented out by the usufructuary the lease is not automatically terminated together with the end of the usufruct (Scj.
 2297/2541).
 The rental agreement given by the usufructuary can survive the the right of usufruct.